gandhi120/notemaker/docs/PRD_Template.md

 ### User Flow

+#### Initial App Launch Flow

+1. User opens the application
+2. System checks if user has any saved notes
+   - **If notes exist:** Navigate directly to "My Notes" screen (list view)
+   - **If no notes exist:** Show "Welcome to NoteMaker" home screen
+3. From home screen, user taps "Go to My Notes" button to enter the app

+#### Note Creation Flow

-1. User opens Note Editor.
+1. User opens Note Editor (from drawer or FAB button)
-2. Types text.
+2. Types text
-3. Applies formatting.
+3. Applies formatting (bold/underline)
-4. Taps Save.
+4. Taps Save
-5. Pop-up appears.
+5. Pop-up appears requesting note name
-6. Saves note.
+6. User enters name and confirms
+7. Note is saved
+8. User navigates to My Notes screen
-7. Note appears in My Notes.
+9. Note appears in My Notes list

+#### Note Deletion Flow

+1. User views their notes in "My Notes" screen
+2. User long-presses or swipes on a note card
+3. Delete option appears
+4. User taps delete button
+5. Confirmation dialog appears: "Are you sure you want to delete this note?"
+6. User taps "Delete" to confirm (or "Cancel" to abort)
+7. Note is removed from UI immediately (optimistic update)
+8. System attempts to delete from backend API
+9. Success toast shows: "Note deleted successfully"
+10. If offline, note is marked for deletion and synced later
+11. If all notes deleted, empty state is displayed

 ### Designs